ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 ### Ongoing

-Frameworks everywhere and all the things changing.
-Our landscape changes constantly, so we adapt and learn all the things.
-Instructor led training, subscriptions, whatever you need to succeed; [Pluralsight](https://www.pluralsight.com/), [egghead.io](https://egghead.io/), [Vue Mastery](https://www.vuemastery.com/), all there for the asking.
+Our professional landscape changes constantly, so we adapt and learn all the things.
+We all learn differently so we make many options available: Instructor-led training, book reimbursements, subscriptions, whatever you need to succeed.
+Some examples of learning tools include [Pluralsight](https://www.pluralsight.com/), [egghead.io](https://egghead.io/), [Vue Mastery](https://www.vuemastery.com/).

 ## Conclusion